• FAQ

 These are some of the known respiratory conditions:

 Having respiratory disease makes it harder to breathe.
-And when it’s hard to breathe, it’s normal to get anxious, making you feel even more short of breath.
+And when it’s hard to breathe, it’s normal to get anxious, making you feel even shorter of breath.

 Many people assume that physiotherapy is the last thing that a person with respiratory issues should be doing.
 This is not true.
 Physiotherapy can help people who have respiratory problems as a result of an underlying medical condition, also for someone who may be recovering from surgery or lung trauma.
 In recent years, the evidence for the use of physiotherapy in the form of exercise training has grown in many areas, ranging from intensive care to chronic respiratory conditions.